kootenpv/kootenpv.github.io/_posts/2019-11-17-shrynk-using-machine-learning-to-learn-how-to-compress.md

 subtitle: 30% less disk required compared to using the single best strategy
 ---

+My server storing cryptocurrency data started to overflow as I was storing compressed CSV files.
+Trying to come up with a quick solution, I figured I should just switch to a more effective compression algorithm (it was stored using gzip).
+But how to quickly figure out which will be better?

-I made the package [shrynk](https://github.com/kootenpv/shrynk) for compression using machine learning!
+Fast forward: I made the package [shrynk](https://github.com/kootenpv/shrynk) for compression using machine learning!
 It helps you by choosing (and applying) the format to compress your dataframes, JSON, or actually, files in general.

-Given example data, it was able to compress using 30% overall less disk space using a mixed strategy compared to the best single compression algorithm (meaning: choosing any other single compression algorithm will be even worse).
+Given example data, it is able to compress using 30% overall less disk space using a mixed strategy compared to the best single compression algorithm (meaning: choosing any other single compression algorithm will be even worse).

 You can try it for yourself (by uploading a CSV file) at [https://shrynk.ai](https://shrynk.ai).